Funeral benefit pension insurance application: How to secure your financial transition period

 Katrin Straub

-The loss of a loved one is emotionally challenging and often financially demanding.
-The German Pension Insurance provides important financial support with the "Sterbevierteljahr".
+The loss of a close loved one is an emotional challenge and often a financial one too.
+With the death benefit payment for the first quarter after a death (Sterbevierteljahr), Deutsche Rentenversicherung provides important financial support.
 Find out here how to submit the application correctly and what you are entitled to.

 The topic in brief and concise terms

-The German Pension Insurance does not pay a traditional funeral allowance but provides the 'Sterbevierteljahr': three months of the deceased's full pension for the surviving partner.
+The German Pension Insurance does not pay a traditional death grant, but rather the widow’s quarter: three months of the deceased’s full pension for the surviving partner.

-Parallel to the quarter following death, a separate application for a widow's or widower's pension must be submitted to the pension insurance provider.
+In parallel with the bereavement quarter, a separate application for a widow’s or widower’s pension must be submitted to the pension insurance provider.

-Understanding the quarter of death: More than just a term
+Understanding the bereavement quarter: More than just a term

-The Deutsche Rentenversicherung does not pay a traditional death grant to cover funeral expenses.
-Instead, there is what is known as the 'Sterbevierteljahr', a financial bridge for widows and widowers.
-For the three calendar months following the month of death, the deceased's pension is paid in full.
-If the deceased was not yet a pensioner, the full disability pension forms the basis for calculation.
-The surviving person's own income is not taken into account during these three months.
-This benefit aims to ease the transition into the new financial situation.
-It is important to know that this advance payment is offset against the later survivor’s pension.
-Correct application ensures you receive this crucial initial financial aid.
+The German Pension Insurance does not pay a conventional death grant to cover funeral costs.
+Instead, there is the so-called quarter-year after death, a financial bridge for widows and widowers.
+For the three calendar months after the month of death, the deceased’s pension is continued in full.
+If the deceased was not yet a pensioner, the full reduced earnings capacity pension forms the basis for calculation.
+The surviving person’s own income is not taken into account during these three months.
+This benefit is intended to ease the transition to the new financial situation.
+It is important to know that this advance payment is offset against the later survivors' pension.
+Submitting the application correctly secures this important initial financial support for you.

-Not everyone automatically qualifies for the bereavement quarter.
+Not everyone is automatically entitled to the death quarter.
 Certain conditions must be met.
-A key requirement is that the deceased was insured under the statutory pension insurance.
-Additionally, the marriage or registered civil partnership must have existed at the time of death and lasted for at least one year.
-Exceptions to this minimum duration apply, for example, in the case of accidental death.
-The surviving person must not have remarried and must have their residence or habitual abode in Germany.
-If you meet these criteria, you are generally entitled to the benefit for the bereavement quarter.
-Assessing these points is the first step before actually submitting the application.
+A key requirement is that the deceased was insured under the statutory pension insurance scheme.
+In addition, the marriage or registered civil partnership must have existed at the time of death, and for at least one year.
+Exceptions to this minimum period apply, for example, in the event of death in an accident.
+The surviving person must not have remarried and must have their place of residence or habitual abode in Germany.
+If you meet these criteria, you are generally entitled to the death quarter benefit.
+Checking these points is the first step before actually submitting the application.

-Navigating the application process for the deceased's quarterly year: Two scenarios
+Mastering the application process for the widow's quarter: Two scenarios

-The application process for the bereavement quarter differs depending on whether the deceased was already receiving a pension.
-If the deceased was already receiving a pension, the Pension Service of Deutsche Post AG is responsible.
-The advance payment application should be submitted there within thirty days of the death.
-Many funeral homes offer to handle this application.
+The application process for the quarter following the death differs depending on whether the deceased was already receiving a pension or not.
+If the deceased was already receiving a pension, the Deutsche Post AG Pension Service is responsible.
+The application for an advance payment should be submitted there within thirty days of the death.
+Many funeral directors offer to handle this application.
 The following documents are typically required:

-The death certificate in original or certified copy.
+The death certificate in its original form or as a certified copy.

 The applicant's identity card.